hesusruiz/dslog/README.md

 ## Log Replication, Availability, and Censorship Resistance

 To further enhance the robustness of the ecosystem, a DSLog instance can be replicated by independent, third-party **mirrors**.
-These mirrors operate by fetching the log's tiles, verifying their consistency against the STHs anchored on the ISBE Blockchain, and serving them to clients.
-This model, inspired by the [C2SP Transparency Log Mirror Protocol](https://github.com/C2SP/C2SP/blob/main/tlog-mirror.md), provides several key advantages:
+These mirrors operate by fetching the log's tiles, verifying their consistency against the Checkpoints anchored on the ISBE Blockchain, and serving them to clients.
+This model, based on the [C2SP Transparency Log Mirror Protocol](https://github.com/C2SP/C2SP/blob/main/tlog-mirror.md), provides several key advantages:

 * **High Availability and Redundancy:** If the primary log operator's server becomes unavailable, clients can seamlessly switch to fetching log tiles from one or more independent mirrors.
 This ensures that the verification process is not dependent on a single point of failure.
+Anyone can operate a mirror (they do not have to be trusted entities), and it is cheap to operate, so each use case can choose its desired reliability level.

-* **Censorship Resistance:** Mirrors provide a powerful defense against censorship.
+* **Censorship Resistance:** Mirrors provide defense against censorship.
 If a malicious primary operator attempts to hide an entry by refusing to serve its corresponding tiles to a specific user, that user can retrieve the same tiles from a mirror.
 Since all mirrors are cryptographically bound to the same public history on the blockchain, any attempt by the primary log to present an inconsistent or incomplete view is easily detected.

 * **Improved Performance and Scalability:** By distributing the load of serving log tiles across multiple geographically diverse mirrors, the system can serve a larger number of clients with lower latency.